npm/npm/README.md

 To install npm and its documentation, do this:

-    make install

-If you get any complaints, try

-    sudo make install

-Then do `man npm` or `npm help` for more information.

-If you want to just install npm, but leave your man folder untouched, you can try this instead:

     node install-npm.js

 If you'd prefer to just symlink in the current code so you can hack